Characterizing all locally exponentially stabilizing controllers as a linear feedback plus learnable nonlinear Youla dynamics: Introduction

 There has been a recent surge of interest in revisiting such parametrizations to enable learning over stabilizing policies.
 For classes of discrete-time nonlinear systems, parametrizations based on the internal model control principle can represent all globally $\ell_p$ stabilizing controllers \citep{furieri2022neural,galimberti2025parametrizations}.
 For the challenging partially observed setup, all policies that yield Lipschitz and globally contracting closed-loop maps have been characterized in \citep{wang2022learning,barbara2023learning,barbara2025react}, and a Youla–Kućera parametrization has been developed in the contraction framework \citep{kawano2024youla}.
 These approaches capture important classes of stabilizing policies and then perform unconstrained numerical optimization over them.
 The focus is on global stability guarantees and require either an open-loop stable plant, or the knowledge of a globally stabilizing controller and/or globally convergent observer.
 Designing such global baselines for high-dimensional nonlinear robotic systems may be demanding.

 In practice, real-world robotics and control applications often start from a locally stabilizing controller designed on a linearization, whereas globally stabilizing controllers are rarely available.
-For mechanical systems described by input-affine models, such as manipulators, mobile robots and underactuated vehicles, local state-feedback stabilizers are routinely obtained via pole-placement, PID or LQR applied to the linearization, e.g. \cite{ AstromFuruta2000, Bouabdallah2004,MellingerKumar2011,StevensLewisJohnson2015}.
+For mechanical systems described by input-affine models, such as manipulators, mobile robots and underactuated vehicles, local state-feedback stabilizers are routinely obtained via pole-placement, proportional--integral--derivative (PID) control, or linear--quadratic regulator (LQR) design applied to the linearization, e.g. \cite{MellingerKumar2011,StevensLewisJohnson2015}.
 This motivates investigating parametrizations of nonlinear locally stabilizing controllers around a linear stabilizing baseline policy.